deanhiller/webpieces/README.md

  * embeddablehttpproxy - build on http-frontend and http client

 TODO:
-* Solve -parameters not working into eclipse and intellij?
-   * ./gradlew eclipse - import general projects separately
-   * import eclipse with eclipse gradle plugin
-   * ./gradlew idea - new projects from existing source
-   * import project with intellij gradle plugin
-   * Redo gradle to only use resources from src/main/java and src/test/java and screw resource directories as the plugins do not handle it well???  in eclipse, must do ./gradle eclipse then gradle plugin as they each have weird issues....try to solve this
 * Unit Test out template compression with very large template.  unit test!!!!! and uncompress on receive and verify!!
 * use timestamp in startup file compression to see if file cache needs to be overwritten.
 * NEXT up, implement caching